top of page

 Fluorescent Ruby, Chunky Gal Mountain, Clay County, North Carolina

-Specimen containing numerous red fluorescent ruby crystals in smaragdite matrix, collected from Chunky Gal Mountain, North Carolina, seen under long wave UV (365nm) and visible light.
-The bright blue/white fluorescing mineral appears to be aragonite, and is phosphorescent.
-The size of this specimen in approximately 98 x 55 mm.
-Mouse over scrolling images for more information.
+Specimen containing numerous red fluorescent ruby crystals in smaragdite matrix, collected from Chunky Gal Mountain, North Carolina, seen under long wave UV (365nm).
+The bright blue/white fluorescing mineral appears to be aragonite, and is phosphorescent (see next photo below).

-Specimen containing numerous red fluorescent ruby crystals in smaragdite matrix, collected from Chunky Gal Mountain, North Carolina, seen under long wave UV (365nm) and visible light.
-The bright blue/white fluorescing mineral appears to be aragonite, and is phosphorescent.
-The size of this specimen in approximately 98 x 35 mm.
-Mouse over scrolling images for more information.
+A second specimen containing numerous red fluorescent ruby crystals in smaragdite matrix, collected from Chunky Gal Mountain, North Carolina, seen under long wave UV (365nm).
+As in the specimen above, the bright blue/white fluorescing mineral appears to be aragonite.

 bottom of page